Translating invisible scheduling logic into violations users could understand, locate, and resolve.

 Outcome

-Several parts of my internship work remained embedded in the product: the revised constraint language was still in use, some redesigned icons remained in the interface, and the icon design rules I contributed to became part of the team’s design system.
+After my internship, Playbook evolved into the scheduling tool for NASA’s Commercial Lunar Payload Services program.
+Several pieces of my work remained in the product: the revised constraint language, some redesigned icons, and the icon rules that became part of the team’s design system.

 Reflection